 Remove Moby Engine

-On the other hand, for the Moby Engine installation, stop the service and remove packages:
+For the Moby Engine installation, stop the service and remove packages:

 sudo systemctl stop docker